5 signs of codeine addiction you probably didn’t know

 - Abnormal heart rate

-Like many types of drug, both illicit and legal, Codeine can have a significant impact on the functioning of the heart.
+Like many types of drugs, both illicit and legal, Codeine can have a significant impact on the functioning of the heart.
 If you notice your own or a loved one’s heart rate fluctuating while on a course of Codeine, it may be a sign that they have become addicted to the substance.